zeus-ctrl/git-bats-demo/README.md

 Given the tarball as a command line argument, your script should:

-* Create a temporary directory where it can do the required work. **This is important to ensure that you don't end up intermingling the files in the tarball with other files, corrupting the results.** It's also nice because then you can delete it when you're done, leaving no clutter behind to annoy others.
+* Create a temporary directory where it can do the required work. :eyes: **This is important to ensure that you don't end up intermingling the files in the tarball with other files, corrupting the results.** It's also nice because then you can delete it when you're done, leaving no clutter behind to annoy others.